Nikolai Gorbunov: Biography

 Born in Krasnoye Selo, in Saint Petersburg, his parents were Pyotr Mikhailovich Gorbunov and Sofia Vasilievna Gorbunova.
 Pyotr was an honoured citizen who worked as an engineer and later as a director of a paper factory not far from Saint Petersburg.
 Sofia Vasilievna descended from the Pechatkin family and was a joint owner of the factory, of which her husband was a director.
 Both Gorbunov's parents owned a number of middle-sized houses.
 In 1911, they bought an estate of about 1650 acre in Yamburg.
 Pyotr Mikhailovich was a liberal who founded a school for the children of workers at his factory.
 His brother was the naturalist Grigoriy Petrovich Gorbunov.
 Gorbunov graduated from the Petrograd Institute of Technology and received a diploma in chemistry and technology.
-From his student years he was a convicted ed Marxist and actively participated in the February Revolution.
+From his student years he was a convicted Marxist and actively participated in the February Revolution.

-Gorbunov joined the Russian Social Democratic Labour (b) in July 1917 and quickly started to work in the apparatus of the Soviet government with the recommendation of Vladimir Bonch-Bruevich.
+Gorbunov joined the Russian Social Democratic Labour (b) in July 1917 and started to work in the apparatus of the Soviet government with the recommendation of Vladimir Bonch-Bruevich.

 Gorbunov was secretary of the Council of People's Commissars of the USSR and wrote of the period immediately following the Bolshevik seizure of power:

 On 17 July 1918, Gorbunov received a coded telegram from Alexander Beloborodov, the Chairman of the Presidium of the Ural Regional Soviet, regarding the shooting of the former Tsar Nicholas II and his family, with instructions to pass on the message to Yakov Sverdlov without delay.
 Sverdlov announced the tsar's death to the All-Russian Congress of Soviets the following day.
+Later, in 1925, Gorbunov was part of a Soviet delegation (along with Anatoly Lunacharsky, Mikhail Kalinin and Sergey Oldenburg) that met with Friedrich Schmidt-Ott in Leningrad to discuss scientific cooperation between the Soviet Union and Germany.

+In addition to his scientific and political endeavours, Gorbunov was an accomplished mountaineer.
+He headed a large-scale expedition to the Pamir Mountains in Tajikistan between 1932 and 1935, and partook in the first ascent of Stalin Peak (the highest mountain in the Soviet Union) in September 1933.